YawarRaza7349/RevengeOfTheCyclicCicadas/README.md

 I have attempted to make the app accessible to screen readers, though I have not been able to test it as I don't have a computer right now.
 I have also made the layout of the page responsive across varying screen sizes, with both a "mobile" layout and a "desktop" layout.
 The implementation is simple and straightforward, yet modern, using technologies like CSS Flexbox and ES6 language features.

-For those looking at the commit logs, I do know how to use `git add` to add multiple files to a single commit, but I don't have have a computer, so I programmed this on my smartphone and used the GitHub web UI to make my commits, which doesn't support multiple files per commit.
+For those looking at the commit logs, I do know how to use `git add` to add multiple files to a single commit, but I don't have a computer, so I programmed this on my smartphone and used the GitHub web UI to make my commits, which doesn't support multiple files per commit.